 Potential for Confounding

-The recommended solution to these challenges is to employ a priori matching or a priori stratification to balance potential confounders, to reflect the hierarchical structure of the design in the analytic plan, and to estimate the sample size for the GRT based on realistic and data-based estimates of the ICC and the other parameters indicated by the analytic plan.
+The recommended solution to these challenges is to employ a priori matching, a priori stratification, or constrained randomization to balance potential confounders, to reflect the hierarchical structure of the design in the analytic plan; and to estimate the sample size for the GRT based on realistic and data-based estimates of the ICC and the other parameters indicated by the analytic plan.
 Extra variation and limited df always reduce power, so it is essential to consider these factors while the study is being planned, and particularly as part of the estimation of sample size.

-The sections below provide additional resources for investigators considering a group- or cluster-randomized trial.
+The sections below provide additional resources for investigators considering a parallel group- or cluster-randomized trial.

 A pragmatic trial is one that helps users choose between options for care.
 These trials are usually done in the real world, under less well-controlled conditions than more traditional clinical trials.
-Pragmatic trials can use a traditional RCT design, or they can use a GRT design.
+Pragmatic trials can use a traditional RCT design, or they can use a parallel GRT design.
 Stepped wedge group-randomized trials (SW-GRTs) are also used in pragmatic trials.
-Of 19 pragmatic trials funded by the Health Care Systems Research Collaboratory at the NIH, two are RCTs, 11 are GRTs, two are IRGTs, and four are SW-GRTs.
+Of 21 pragmatic trials supported by the Health Care Systems Research Collaboratory at the NIH, two are RCTs, 10 are GRTs, four are IRGTs, and five are SWGRTs.

 The most accurate result will be available with t-scores.
 For studies in which the number of units randomized to conditions is 50 or more, z-scores will work well.
 As the number of randomization units decreases, the df available for the test of the intervention effect also decrease, and the difference between z-scores and t-scores increases.

 Yes.
 Sometimes investigators randomize months or weeks within clinics to study conditions.
 As an example, consider a study in which over the course of a year, six months are spent delivering the intervention condition and six months are spent delivering the control condition, with the order randomized within each clinic.
 The unit of assignment in this case is the time block within the clinic, rather than the clinic itself.
 Patients receive the intervention or control condition appropriate to the time block when they come to the clinic.
-While these groups are not structural groups like whole clinics, they are still groups, and this is still a group- or cluster-randomized trial.
+While these groups are not structural groups like whole clinics, they are still groups, and this is still a parallel group- or cluster-randomized trial with the time block as the group.
 The key number in this case for power or sample size calculations is the number of time blocks, not the number of clinics.
+In this example, the clinic is crossed with study conditions as there are both interventions and control participants in each clinic; the clinic can be included in the analysis as a fixed effect stratification factor and that may improve power.

 The other possibility is that a participant in a GRT or IRGT would change groups or clusters even as they stay in the same study condition or study arm.
 In a school-based trial, a participant from one intervention school might move to another intervention school.
 Or in an IRGT, a participant who usually went to the Tuesday night class might sometimes go to the Saturday morning class.
-Recent studies have shown that failure to account for changing group membership can result in an inflated type I error rate (). provide a good method for analyzing data to account for such changes.
+Recent studies have shown that failure to account for changing group membership can result in an inflated type I error rate ().
+Several authors provide methods for analyzing data to account for such changes ( ; ; ; ).

 Standard sources assume that each group or cluster has the same number of observations, but that is almost never true in practice.
 So long as the ratio of the largest to the smallest group is no worse than about 2:1, such variation can be ignored.
 But as the variation grows more marked, analysts risk an inflated type I error rate if they ignore it ().

 In addition, power falls as the variation in group or cluster size increases, so that it needs to be addressed in the sample size calculations.
-There are a number of publications on this issue for GRTs (; ; ; ; ).
-There are also a number of publications on this issue for IRGTs ( ; ).
+There are a number of publications on this issue for GRTs (; ; ; ; ; ; ; ; ; ).
+There are also a few publications on this issue for IRGTs ( ; ).

 Regression adjustment for covariates often improves power in a GRT or IRGT by reducing the residual error variance or the ICC ().
 At the same time, it is important to remember that regression adjustment for covariates can reduce power in a GRT or IRGT by increasing the ICC ( ).
 As such, it is important to choose covariates carefully.
 The best covariates will be related to the outcome and unevenly distributed between the study conditions or among the groups or clusters randomized to the study conditions.